ZenderB3D/pp_docs/docs/Features/piston_planner.md

 ##How it works

 Once the tool has been started, you can use objects and/or geometry to define locations.
 First the pivot points.
-Then a vector representing the side of your actuator, or the amount of roll, this also requires 2-4 locations(2 blue vectors for advanced setups).
+Then a vector representing the side of your actuator, or the amount of roll, this also requires 2-4 locations(2 red vectors for advanced setups).
 At this point the tool has enough information to form a matrix which is used to orient the empties.

+Note: You can also Click and Drag to create vectors.
+This also works while changing between obj/mesh mode!

 This tool, by itself, will only spawn correctly aligned empties.
 This keeps the tool fairly low level and leaves the rest to the user.
 If you already have a model in place, set the origins of at least the root objects to their respective side/empty.
 Otherwise, the empties can be used as a starting point for your model.

 #Troubleshooting